 Ms Director battles the 5K Worms alongside her AI companions.
 Will the community appreciate or ridicule their efforts?

 Simple enough, right?
 Sure, until you get to missions that involve moving parts like lasers which fire every so often; deadly to the touch, in case you were wondering.
-Then there are worms, which move back and forth in a predictable pattern and of course, armored worms, because why not?
+Then there are worms, which move back and forth in a predictable pattern and of course, armoured worms, because why not?
 All that may sound somewhat confusing, but thanks to a clean visual style, it’s actually quite easy to keep track of the lot.

 All in all, while the experience is rather brief, clocking in at less than half an hour, I’d still highly recommend purchasing Unhack:Destruction.
-Oh and if possible, play it before the main game – it is after all a prequel, ya know?
+Oh, and if possible, play it before the main game – it is, after all, a prequel, ya know?
 Also, for completion sake, here’s my review of the main game.